 Next, trace the circular edge of the fan on top of the lid and cut.

-Place fan in the hole.
-It should fit nicely without falling through.
+After that’s done, place the fan in the hole.
+It should fit nicely in your solar powered air cooler without falling through.

 To turn this into a soaker hose, pin along the length of the hose, about every inch around the diameter of the hose.